Show Up to the Audition Like You Already Have the Part [3]

 The Honest Case for Hope

-The system is not ending.
-It is reorganizing.
-Reorganizations, however disorienting, create openings.
-The studio system at its peak was built by people who saw a reorganization happening and decided to build something in the space it created.
-The independent film movement of the nineties was born from a reorganization.
+The creative industries are not ending.
+They are reorganizing.
+Reorganizations, however disorienting, create opportunities.
+The studio system at its peak was built by outsiders who saw a reorganization happening and moved into the space it created.
+Many of the founders of the major studios were immigrants who had no path into the East Coast film establishment, which was controlled by a patent trust that tried to lock down the entire industry.
+Instead of fighting for a seat at that table, they moved to California, built their own infrastructure from nothing, and became the establishment the next generation would eventually try to get around.
+The independent film movement of the ‘90s was born from a reorganization.
 Every wave of new voices in every creative industry has broken through because something shifted and someone decided to move into the shift rather than wait for it to resolve.

 Final Thought